mlvccn/research/FFINet_VidPre/README.md

 This repository contains the implementation code for paper:

-**FFINet?FFast Fourier Inception Networks for Occluded Video Prediction**
+**FFINet:FFast Fourier Inception Networks for Occluded Video Prediction**

 ## Introduction